iAli61/investment_agent/doc/UI-Design.md

   - Summary of key inputs (Purchase Price, Loan Amount, Interest Rate) - potentially editable directly here or via chat, triggering real-time chart updates (SSE)
   - A "Save Scenario" button

+- **Responsive Behavior**: Complex dashboards should use progressive disclosure on smaller screens, with the ability to expand sections for details.
+Charts should resize fluidly while maintaining aspect ratios appropriate for the data being visualized.

 - **Purpose**: Show the comprehensive, interactive results dashboard with real-time update capability.

 ![alt text](image-5.png)